Skip to main content

 Just-in-time artifacts such as containers, directories and files can be exported to the host filesystem from the Dagger Function that produced them.
 The destination path on the host is specified using the --path argument.

-Here is an example of exporting the directory returned by a Go builder Dagger Function to the ./my-build directory on the host:
+Here is an example of exporting the build directory returned by a Go builder Dagger Function to the ./my-build directory on the host:

 By default, the Directory.export() method exports the files that exist in the returned directory to the host, but it does not modify or delete any files that already exist at that host path.
-To replace the contents of the target host directory, such that it exactly matches the directory being exported, add the --wipe argument.
+To replace the contents of the target host directory, such that it exactly matches the directory being exported, add the optional --wipe argument.

 Here is an example of exporting the build directory returned by the same Dagger Function above, deleting and replacing files as needed in the ./my-build directory on the host: